paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 <a id="section-1826b"></a>
 ## § 1826b.
 Duration of denial of port privileges and sanctions

-Any denial of port privileges or sanction under [section 1826a of this title](./chapter-038-fishery-conservation-and-management.md#section-1826a) with respect to a nation shall remain in effect until such time as the Secretary of Commerce certifies to the President and the Congress that such nation has terminated large-scale driftnet fishing or illegal, unreported, or unregulated fishing by its nationals and vessels beyond the exclusive economic zone of any nation.
+Any denial of port privileges or sanction under [section 1826a of this title](./chapter-038-fishery-conservation-and-management.md#section-1826a) with respect to a nation shall remain in effect until such time as the Secretary of Commerce certifies to the President and the Congress that such nation has terminated large-scale driftnet fishing by its nationals and vessels beyond the exclusive economic zone of any nation or effectively addressed the offending activities for which the nation received a negative certification under 1826j(d) 11 So in original.
+Probably should be preceded by “section”. or 1826k(c) of this title.

 ### Statutory Notes